Love Lox? This Lox Recipe is a quick and easy Lox Rice Bowl made with cold-smoked salmon and rice, and is perfect for lunch or a light dinner.

 I like to use small bowls.
 (You could even use an over-sized coffee mug.)
 A small, appetizer-sized bowl can be filled with 1, or even 1 1/2 cups of rice, and it’ll end up about half full.
 Then, use the other half of the bowl to add veggies, and in this case– lox.

-To make a Lox Rice Bowl, start by adding the rice to the bowl.
+To make a this lox recipe, start by adding the rice to the bowl.
 You can cook the rice specifically for this bowl, or you can use leftover rice from another meal.
 Next, add about 3 ounces of lox (or really, however much you’d like).
 If your rice is still especially hot, make sure not to toss the rice and lox together, because you don’t want to cook the lox and ruin the silky texture.

 Next, add the veggies.
 Use whatever toppings you would normally add to bagels and lox.
 I like to add mini cucumber slices, tomatoes, and sometimes capers.
 Finish things off with a little soy sauce, and enjoy!